basdirks/dragonfly/README.md

 - `DateTime`: a date and time,
 - `Float`: a 64-bit floating point number,
 - `Int`: a 64-bit integer,
-- `Reference`: a reference to another enum or model,
+- `Reference`: a reference to an enum or another model,
 - `String`: a sequence of UTF-8 characters.

 ### Relationships